-Legal Services Branch (now Review and Dispute Resolution).
+Legal Services Branch (now known as Litigation and Legal Services).

 Tax Counsel Network.

 Audit, objection, private ruling, litigation and legislative amendment experience.

 Experience across a range of areas, such as the general anti-avoidance provisions (GAAR) (including preparing papers for, and presenting several cases to, the GAAR panel for preliminary or final advice), transfer pricing, share buy-backs, capital gains tax issues, superannuation regulatory issues, special income (non-arm's length income) and fringe benefits tax, as well as issues relating to administration, in particular involvement in cases in which challenges were made to the validity of assessments.